turinglabsorg/react-native-monorepo/README.md

 # React Native Monorepo Example

 This is an example of a monorepo setup for a React Native project.
-It uses [Yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) to manage the monorepo and [Expo](https://expo.io/) to manage the React Native project.
+It uses [Yarn workspaces](https://classic.yarnpkg.com/en/docs/workspaces/) to manage the monorepo and a regular React Native project structure for the mobile app.

 ## Main changes from the default RN project